joekgilberto/rabbt-ears/README.md

 # rabbt-ears
-An Express based project that allows users to log and rate their favorite TV shows.
+An Express based app that allows users to log and rate their favorite TV shows.